How To Talk To Montessori Toddlers About Art

 • Burgundy deep red

-If you don’t have all these colors, that’s okay; students will be able to make beautiful holiday ornaments with just three to four colors too!
+If you don’t have all these colors, that’s perfectly fine; beautiful ornaments can still be created using just three to four colors!

-One Step Further: Download My FREE Kids Holiday Crafts Painting Checklist
+Take it a Step Further: Grab Your FREE Kids Holiday Crafts Painting Checklist!

 A Short Cut Just for You